stack-of-tasks/ros2_control_bolt/doc/Launch.md

 4) Normally `rviz` it's open, you can see the robot in `real time`.

    Play with it to see all these functionalities.

 5) You can run a topic to see all the parameters of Bolt :

-    - open a new Terminal, source ros and do :
+   - Open a new Terminal, source ros and do :

         ros2 topic list

-        you will see that list :
+   You will see that list :

 	![Topic List](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Launch_Bolt_1-R.png?raw=true "Topic List")

-    -  run the topic `/joint_states` :
+   - Then run the topic `/joint_states` :

         ros2 topic echo /joint_states

 	![/join_states](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Launch_Bolt_2-R.png?raw=true "/join_states")